 Criteria JORC Code explanation Commentary feed to the Stage 1 plant (COL, ITG and ITF).
 These relationships appear to be reasonable based on the testwork conducted, bearing in mind the use of a constant recovery figure used for the flotation stage.
 However, a constant Fe recovery of 70% is assumed for the ITC lithology type, which is a key component of the Phase 2 operation of the Stage 1 plant.
 This recovery figure is not well supported by testwork data.
-Magnetite circuit (Stage 2):The magnetite beneficiation circuit assumes a conventional magnetite separation configuration based on the use of sequential stages of wet Low Intensity Magnetic Separation (LIMS).
-This is well tested technology.The flowsheet envisages three stages of grinding, each followed by a stage of LIMS.
+Magnetite circuit (Stage 2): The magnetite beneficiation circuit assumes a conventional magnetite separation configuration based on the use of sequential stages of wet Low Intensity Magnetic Separation (LIMS).
+This is well tested technology.
+The flowsheet envisages three stages of grinding, each followed by a stage of LIMS.
 The first grinding stage will be using AG mills, the second using pebble mills, and the third using a ultrafine grinding mill, such that the feed to the third stage of LIMS is already of a size suitable for slurry pipeline transportation.
 The Stage 2 plant design is only at a PFS stage of investigation and cost estimation.
 SRK concurs with this assessment; the previous study into the processing of this material utilised a different flowsheet, and so the testwork used to support the proposed flowsheet uses relatively basic Davis Tube Test results.
 However, this type of testwork is appropriate for magnetite ores, certainly up to a PFS level of investigation.
 Constant Fe recovery figures have been used for the two Magnetite Circuit lithology types: 75% for ITT and 80% for BIF.
 The Davis Tube Test results reported indicate that a non-linear relationship is more appropriate, however as an average figure, the figure of 80% for the BIF material is probably reasonable.
 The Glencore FS report notes that the 75% figure assumed for the ITT material is "now considered too aggressive", however given that the ITT material represents only 12% of the planned Stage 2 ore feed (the remainder being the BIF material), the overall impact of the difference between the assumed figure of 75% and a more reasonable "flat line" figure of the order of 70% is probably not material.
-Environmental • The status of studies of potential environmental impacts of the mining an processing operation.
-Details of waste rock characterisation and the consideration of potential sites, status of design options considered and, where applicable, the status of approvals for process residue storage and waste dump should be reported. regulatory authorities in early 2014 for review and approval.
+Environmental • The status of studies of potential environmental impacts of the mining and processing operation.
+Details of waste rock characterisation and the consideration of potential sites, status of design options considered and, where applicable, the status of approvals for process residue storage and waste dumps should be reported.
+An ESIA for the project has been undertaken and the ESIA report was submitted to the regulatory authorities in early 2014 for review and approval.
 Receipt of the environmental permit is a prerequisite to receipt of the mining licence.
-The ESIA states that the underlying rocks do Infrastructure • The existence of appropriate infrastructure: availability of land for plant development, power, water, transportation (particularly for bulk commodities), labour, accommodation; the ease with which the infrastructure of be provided, or accessed.
-Infrastructure A series of terraced plateaux are required to support the proposed mine site infrastructure, which will be expanded to match the increase in production.
-Run of mine will be transported
+The ESIA states that the underlying rocks do not contain compounds with acid generation potential, and therefore the risk of acid rock drainage or metals leaching is unlikely.
+Separate environmental approvals for waste storage facilities are not currently required in the Republic of Congo.
+Infrastructure • The existence of appropriate infrastructure: availability of land for Infrastructure plant development, power, water, transportation (particularly for bulk commodities), labour, accommodation; or the ease with which the infrastructure can be provided, or accessed.
+A series of terraced plateaux are required to support the proposed mine site infrastructure, which will be expanded to match the increase in production.
+Run of mine will be transported by overland conveyor to the beneficiation and concentrate slurry batching plant.